-No Market for the Investor Shares; Limits on Transferability: There are several obstacles to selling or otherwise transferring your Investor Shares:
+No Market for the Class A Shares; Limits on Transferability: There are several obstacles to selling or otherwise transferring your Class A Shares:

-- There will be no public market for your Investor Shares, meaning you could have a hard time finding a buyer. - By law, you may not sell your Investor Shares for one year except in limited circumstances (e.g., to accredited investors or back to the Company). - Under the LLC Agreement, the Investor Shares may not be transferred without the Manager's consent, which the Manager may withhold in its sole discretion. - If you want to sell yourInvestor Shares, the Manager has a first right of refusal to buy them.
+- There will be no public market for your Class A Shares, meaning you could have a hard time finding a buyer. - By law, you may not sell your Class A Shares for one year except in limited circumstances (e.g., to accredited investors or back to the Company). - Under the LLC Agreement, the Class A Shares may not be transferred without the Manager's consent, which the Manager may withhold in its sole discretion.